Fly (Hilary Duff song): Critical reception

-Stylus magazine said the song was very similar to Duff's previous single, "Come Clean" (2004), but called it "an easily excusable offense, as it improves on the template ... [it] rightfully leads off the album."
+Todd Burns from Stylus Magazine magazine said the song was very similar to Duff's previous single, "Come Clean" (2004), but called it "an easily excusable offense, as it improves on the template ... [it] rightfully leads off the album."
 Blender magazine said the song is "Urgent and theatrical" and "sounds like Evanescence—but the inspirational lyrics are pure Duff."
 John Shanks received a 2005 Grammy Award for Producer of the Year, Non-Classical for his work on "Fly" and recordings by Ashlee Simpson, Kelly Clarkson, Sheryl Crow, Robbie Robertson and Alanis Morissette.
+Chuck Taylor of Billboard responded favorably of "Fly", writing that the song "addresses all that is close to young listeners' hearts...with a sing-along chorus that firmly sticks to the ears."

 Chart performance

 "Fly" failed to enter the Billboard Hot 100 in the U.S., but peaked at number 29 on Billboards Mainstream Top 40 chart.
 As of July 27, 2014, the song had sold 284,000 digital copies in the United States.